Nasafato/dao/README.md

 This should work offline, but I should also be able to go online, sync progress to my desktop from my phone, or vice-versa, and handle conflicts.

+# Picking translations
+Configuration is interesting.
+Should we just have one translation for each verse that gets saved?
+A preferred translation for a verse?

+Or just let it be set page-wide?
+I think configuration is necessary.
+Though, it's kind of impossible to do so on mobile.

+There are a lot of choices here.
+So let's forget configuration for now, and just let the user switch between translations as necessary.

+The thing is, there's an English page plus a regular description page with translations.

 # English sources
 - https://en.wikibooks.org/wiki/Dao_De_Jing